 The term law is very general.
-We will define it for the purposes of this course as a rule of conduct, given down by authority, which prohibits or commands certain behaviors.
+We will define it for the purposes of this course as a rule of conduct given down by authority, which prohibits or commands certain behaviors.
 The law can be broken down into several types.
 The most common way to do this is to consider what types of behaviors the law seeks to control.
 Civil law is the body of law that regulates relationships between private individuals.
 Civil law deals with such things as contracts and torts.
-A tort is a wrongful act that often results in money damages being paid to the aggrieved party.
+A tort is a wrongful act that often results in monetary damages being paid to the aggrieved party.
 This is different (at least theoretically) from the criminal law.

 Criminal law (a.k.a. penal law) concerns itself with regulating acts that harm society as a whole.
-Take murder for example.
-Obviously, there is a victim that has been harmed, which constitutes a private wrong—something for the civil law to deal with.
+Take murder, for example.
+Obviously, there is a victim that has been harmed, which constitutes a private wrong—something for civil law to deal with.
 But, the legal logic is that because that person was killed, we all have suffered.
 We all are deprived of the victim as a member of our society, and we all feel a little less safe because of it.

-Many legal writers have found it convenient to divide the criminal law into two branches: substantive and procedural.
+Many legal writers have found it convenient to divide criminal law into two branches: substantive and procedural.
 The substantive criminal law deals directly with specifying exactly what acts are prohibited and what punishments are associated with committing those prohibited acts.
-Procedural law is the part of the criminal law that specifies the methods that are used to enforce the substantive criminal law.
+Procedural law is the part of criminal law that specifies the methods that are used to enforce substantive criminal law.
 That is, it dictates how government agents (LE, court officers, corrections officers, etc.) can treat people.
-In this course, we will use the term criminal law to mean the substantive criminal law and leave the procedural law for another course.
+In this course, we will use the term criminal law to mean substantive criminal law and leave the procedural law for another course.

-The criminal law is a complex subject, but it is not so difficult that those with average intelligence cannot learn it with some effort.
+Criminal law is a complex subject, but it is not so difficult that those with average intelligence cannot learn it with some effort.
 The largest barrier to understanding the law is the use of legal jargon and the large degree of precision that must be used when defining those legal terms and phrases.

 References and Further Reading

 “English Common Law.”
 American Eras.
-Retrieved September 24, 2018 from Encyclopedia.com: http://www.encyclopedia.com/history/news-wires-white-papers-and-books/english-common-law

 “Criminal Law.”
 International Encyclopedia of the Social Sciences.
-Retrieved September 24, 2018 from Encyclopedia.com: http://www.encyclopedia.com/social-sciences/applied-and-social-sciences-magazines/criminal-law

 “Criminal Law.”
 West’s Encyclopedia of American Law.
-Retrieved September 24, 2018 from Encyclopedia.com: http://www.encyclopedia.com/law/encyclopedias-almanacs-transcripts-and-maps/criminal-law

-Modification History File Created: 07/12/2018 Last Modified: 07/07/2018
+Modification History File Created: 07/12/2018 Last Modified: 08/17/2023

 This work is licensed under an Open Educational Resource-Quality Master Source (OER-QMS) License.